 It took several years of consistent hard work, ups and downs, failures and successes, to rediscover my value and regain the confidence I had lost.

 Since then, I’ve had hundreds if not thousands of experiences that have inspired me to live boldly, including losing loved ones, a divorce, finding new love, miscarriage, moving to another state, losing friends, and having three children of my own.

 My life was transformed when I realized it was a waste of time to evaluate my worth based on the opinion of others who I barely knew.
-Once I realized that my worth was no longer tied to acceptance of others; and it was tied to something much bigger – I was free.
+Once I realized that my worth was no longer tied to acceptance of others- or any accomplishment; and that my worth was tied to something much bigger – a bigger purpose- a bigger story, I was free.

 HOW TO LIVE A BOLD AND FEARLESS LIFE